Carney’s Budget:

 On October 6, 2025, the government revealed they're fundamentally changing how budgets work: shifting to fall timing (Budget 2025 drops November 4th), creating a new "Capital Budgeting Framework," and distinguishing between day-to-day spending and capital investment.
 But who influenced these changes?
 What voices shaped this new direction?

-I reviewed 614 pre-budget recommendations that helped set the stage for this transformation: Nonprofits, Industry Associations, Business Coalitions, Municipalities, Unions and more.
+I reviewed over 1,000 pre-budget recommendations that helped set the stage for this transformation: Nonprofits, Industry Associations, Business Coalitions, Municipalities, Unions and more.
 I took their recommendations verbatim as they appeared in their submission and separated the types of requests (direct funding, policy consideration, tax amendment etc) and pulled out any quantified costs.

-Your toolkit for understanding the budget revolution
+Your toolkit for understanding the ‘modern’ budget

 This database becomes even more valuable as Canada reshapes its fiscal approach: